 - Combine the pink lemonade and vodka in a small pitcher and place in the fridge.

-- Make the strawberry butter and put in the fridge.
+- Make the strawberry butter and put it in the fridge.

 - Get out serving platters and serving pieces.